DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: BEP Minimization Protocol

-To start, we assume that $\tau_i^\mathbf{\hat s_{i-1}}$ and $N_{\mathrm{TX},i}$ remain fixed.
-To address the choice of synchronization offsets, we note that the results in Section~\ref{sec:ma_comparison} have demonstrated that the avoidance of a few narrow worst-case areas for $t_{\mathrm{off},i}$ is enough to achieve upper-bound \ac{MDMA} performance.
-Therefore, our approach here is less one of iterative optimization, but of targeted worst-case avoidance.
-Again, after transmission, sampling and decoding of the pilot symbol, we employ a simple rule to adjust the synchronization offset.
-The worst-case areas are characterized by the fact that the peaks of multiple \acp{TX} roughly align at the \ac{RX} causing a high level of \ac{MAI}.
-The goal is to recognize this using the knowledge available at the \ac{RX}.
+To address the choice of synchronization offsets, we note that the results in Section~\ref{sec:ma_comparison} have shown that it is sufficient to avoid a few narrow worst-case offset regions in order to approach the upper-bound \ac{MDMA} performance.
+Consequently, our approach is not one of iterative optimization of $t_{\mathrm{off},i}$, but of targeted worst-case avoidance.